FinleyOderSo/Stereo-Mix-Visualization-LED-Strip/README.md

 This Project is itended to help little programmers (like me) at making there LED Strip flash to music currently playing on a PC.
 I know there are lots of improvements to make to this code, but it works.
 And thats all I want.

-If you changed the Com Port and the Baudrate, so it works with your Arduino, you should see this: https://i.imgur.com/33MzPso.png
+If you changed the com port and the Baudrate, so it works with your Arduino, you should see this: https://i.imgur.com/33MzPso.png

 This is the pretty basic interface.
 First of all you need to enable the Communication to your Arduino by pressing the Button.